pdeschen/wuff-wiki/Add-splash-to-RCP-app.md

 Download or create some bmp-file with bit depth 8 or 24 (not 32).
 Name it "splash.bmp".

 Create folder "tutorials/MyRcpApp/src/main/resources", copy splash file into it.
+Alternatively, we can store splash screen in "tutorials/MyRcpApp".

 ### Compile